amy12233/kwitter/README.md

-# kwitter this was made to connect people into rooms of differnt purpose
+# kwitter this was made to connect people into rooms of different purpose